What is Egyptian Rat Screw?

 The game ends once a player has claimed all the cards available in the game.
 Players are eliminated once they have no cards remaining.

-Playing the cards to the centre pile should be exact and precise.
-If players play cards outside the specified range (generally meaning touching more than half of the last played card), they can be penalised.
+Playing the cards to the center pile should be precise.
+If you play cards outside the specified range (generally meaning touching more than half of the last played card), you can be penalized.

 Penalties